-In this way it is possible to avoid harmful rocks and the effect of earth freezing.
-It is also easy to control deepness of cable installation by using the digging method.
+In this way, it is possible to avoid harmful rocks and the effect of earth freezing.
+It is also easy to control the deepness of cable installation by using the digging method.
 The digging method has its own risks, especially when the soil contains big rocks.
-It is difficult to obtain smooth trench bottom, which may lead to a situation where water will rinse the back sand away from under the heavy filling earth.
+It is difficult to obtain a smooth trench bottom, which may lead to a situation where water will rinse the back sand away from under the heavy filling earth.

 If the filling earth contains rocks, it may cause damage when the filling earth presses on the cable.
-In figure 2.7 non electrical damage portion of MV cable network failures are presented.
+In figure 2.7 non-electrical damage portion of MV cable network failures are presented.

 Cable ploughing means that at the same time when the machine ploughs the ground, the cable is being directed in the channel.
 The ploughing method is a fast but a blind method.
 It is impossible to see how the cable settles in its channel.